u10int/Kinetic/README.md

 - Xcode 8+

 ## Usage

-To run the example project, clone the repo, open the `Kinetic.xcworkspace` and run the *Kinetic-Example* project.
+The following docs are meant to give a general overview of interacting with the library and the various functionality currently supported.
+For a better, more in-depth demonstration on working with this library, make sure to review the code provided in the example project.
+To run the example project, clone the repo, open the `Kinetic.xcworkspace` and run the **Kinetic-Example** project.

 ## Installation
 - **CocoaPods**: add `pod "Kinetic"` to your `Podfile`
 - **Carthage**: add `github "u10int/Kinetic" "master"` to your `Cartfile`

 ### Features
-- Quickly setup animations in a syntax similar to TweenMax, TimelineMax and the awesome [GSAP](http://greensock.com/gsap)
+- Quickly setup animations in a syntax inspired by TweenMax, TimelineMax and the awesome [GSAP](http://greensock.com/gsap)
 - Start, stop, pause and resume any animation during runtime
 - Easings and springs for more realistic and interesting animations
 - Chaining methods for concise code
 - Support for animating from, animating to, or animating from and to specific values (`to:`, `from:`)
 - Animate multiple objects sequentially, in parallel or staggered in a single animation group
 - Advanced animations using timelines to insert gaps, callbacks and more during an animation
-- Support for animating any NSObject property on your custom objects
+- Support for animating any NSObject property on your custom objects or any tweenable value

 ### Roadmap
 - <del>Improve and cleanup API</del>